seballiot/terraform_sandbox/README.md

 A Terraform configuration using LocalStack to simulate AWS services locally.

-### Project Structure
-- `main.tf` : Terraform configuration for AWS resources
-- `docker-compose.yml` : configures LocalStack to run AWS services locally

 ### Requirements

-- Docker
+- docker
-- `terraform` CLI
+- terraform cli
-- `aws` CLI
+- aws cli

 Note : the *access_key* and *secret_key* in provider are set to fake values because of LocalStack.